-Unless we have no hot water we take very little notice of the hot water service.
-That is of course until the hot water tank leaks and requires major repairs or replacing.
-On average your hot water tank will have a working life expectancy of 7 to 12 years.
-Yet with some simple maintenance, the working life expectancy can be doubled to 15-years plus.
+Unless we have no hot water, we take very little notice of the hot water service.
+That is of course, until the hot water tank leaks and requires major repairs or replacing.
+On average, your hot water tank will have a working life expectancy of 7 to 12 years.
+Yet with some simple maintenance, the functional life expectancy can be doubled to 15-years plus.
 Recommended maintenance tasks by all hot water tank manufacturers such as flushing the system and undertaking a sacrificial anode replacement make a massive difference to working life expectancy.

 Nathan removing a sacrificial anode that is pitted in multiple areas plus is coated in calcium carbonate which means it is no longer proving corrosion protection

 Why is a sacrificial anode needed to protect a hot water tank?

 Apart from those made from stainless steel, all mains pressure hot water storage tanks are manufactured from 2mm to 3 mm thick mild steel.
 The tank is coated on the inside with vitreous enamel and not coated with glass despite the common misconception that they glass-lined internally.